Stuwert/blog/src/posts/one-dont-go-wide-or-deep.md

 ## Aside: The Job of It All

 Look, the easiest way to do this is to find a job that provides these things.
-It will give you the impetus and the
+It will give you the impetus to work on this stuff and the final compensation to allow you to do so.
+But not all jobs are created equally.

 ## General Principle